-COUN 522 FOUNDATIONS OF SCHOOL COUNSELING
+COUN 522 FOUNDATIONS OF SCHOOL COUNSELING - This course is not being offered at this time.

-This course is designed to provide information about the structure, administration and organization of counseling programs in schools and agencies.
+This course is designed to provide information about the structure, administration, and organization of counseling programs in schools and agencies.
 It contains an overview of the historical and professional issues in the field along with professional roles, functions, and relationships with other human service providers including strategies for collaboration and communication.
 Students will examine counselor's roles and responsibilities as members of an interdisciplinary emergency management response team during local, regional, or national crisis, emergency, or disaster.